open-contracting/standard/docs/getting_started/change_history.md

 # Change History

 Tracking change over time is important for users of contracting data.
-Frequent changes during the procurement process can signal possible corruption.
-Constant, repetitive changes through processes may reveal some opportunities for improvement.
+Frequent changes during a procurement process can signal possible corruption or opportunities for improvement.

 Publishers ought to aim to publish data in real-time and to provide a change history.
 The OCDS releases and records model describes how to do this.